annatel/antl_vault_auth/README.md

 After package are installed your must add it to the your Application supervision tree in the `application.ex` file.
 There is two parameters you could pass as options to the `RefreshAuthTokenWorker`:

-- `checkout_interval` - Checkout interval of the token expiration (seconds)
+- `checkout_interval` - Checkout interval of the token expiration (seconds).
+Optional.
-- `time_to_expiration` - Renewing of Token is allowed then the time before a token will be expired is less then typed here (seconds)
+- `time_to_expiration` - Renewing of Token is allowed then the time before a token will be expired is less then typed here (seconds).
+Optional.
+- `clients` - the Vault clients with credentials to warm up the cache.
+Optional.

 Your can skip this options.
 By default, the `checkout_interval` = 60 and `time_to_expiration` = 60 * 5.